Aliases for SH3RF1 Gene

 GeneCards Summary for SH3RF1 Gene

 SH3RF1 (SH3 Domain Containing Ring Finger 1) is a Protein Coding gene.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and TGF-Beta Pathway.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and G13 Signaling Pathway.
 Gene Ontology (GO) annotations related to this gene include ligase activity.
 An important paralog of this gene is SH3RF3.

 UniProtKB/Swiss-Prot Summary for SH3RF1 Gene